+55 Four strategies to manage cashflow that include increase cash inflows and maintain cash outflows.

-- 2. Tell couples to follow these steps: - Step I: Draw their own outline as per the template. - Step 2: Note down each of their cash inflows or 'roots' by drawing/writing.
-Each income source should be a separate root. - Step 3: Next to each income source/root, note down how much money they receive per year. - Step 4: Add up all the income source/roots and note down the total inflows for the year. - Step 5: Divide the cash inflows by 12, to get the average monthly inflows.
-Note this down. - Step 6: Now look at the cash outflows or branches.
+2. Tell couples to follow these steps:

+Step 1: Draw their own outline as per the template (or use Visual Aid 26).

+Step 2: Note down each of their cash inflows or 'roots' by drawing/writing.
+Each income source should be a separate root.

+Step 3: Next to each income source/root, note down how much money they receive per year.

+Step 4: Add up all the income source/roots and note down the total inflows for the year.

+Step 5: Divide the cash inflows by 12, to get the average monthly inflows.
+Note this down.

+Step 6: Now look at the cash outflows or branches.
 Think about what the main categories your family spends money on.
 Draw a branch for each category.